Cacti/documentation/Reports-Admin.md

 - **Graph Width** - The width of each Graph
 - **Graph Height** - The height of each Graph
 - **Thumbnails** - Should the Graphs be rendered in Thumbnail mode
-- **Next Timestamp of Sending Mail Report** - The approximate next time to send out the **Report**.
+- **Next Timestamp of Sending Mail Report** - The approximate next time to send the report
 - **Report Interval** - The frequency to send the report.
 Options are every X Minute, Hours, Days, Weeks, Months on a Day of the Month, Months on the Day of the Week, and Years.
 - **Interval Frequency** - How often to send, for example if you select Days, and the Interval is one, it means every day, if you select 2, it means every other day.

 The **Email Frequency** section does not use the same layout as does our **Automation Networks**.
 Correcting that is a future project for the team.

 The last section of the **Report Details** is the **Email Sender/Receiver** section as shown below.

 ![Reports Admin Edit](images/reports-edit-2.png)